vaquerizaslab/Ing-Simmons_et_al_dorsoventral_3D_genome/README.md

 We also used publicly available ChIP-seq and RNA-seq data from [Koenecke et al. 2016](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1057-2), with GEO accession GSE68983, as well as ChIP-seq data from [modENCODE](http://www.modencode.org/).

+### Software requirements

+Python packages and versions used can be found in `requirements.txt`.
+R packages and versions used can be found in `renv.lock` (for more information on using renv, see [here](https://rstudio.github.io/renv/articles/renv.html)).

 ### ChIP-seq and RNA-seq analysis

 This can be found in the `external_data/` directory.
-Each individual data source has its own subdiretory with its own `Snakefile`.
+Each individual data source has its own subdirectory with its own `Snakefile`.
 These are set up so that the relationship between files and samples is specified in a `metadata.txt` file.
 Only the input fastq files and the `metadata.txt` files should be needed to run the workflow to produce `.bam` and `.bw` files.

 ### scRNA-seq analysis